thomasgtaylor/how.wtf/content/post/2023-02-12-clear-all-cloudfront-cache-and-files-using-aws-cli.md

 ---
-title: Clear all CloudFront cache and files using AWS CLI
-date: 2023-02-12T14:30:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-12 14:30:00-04:00
 description: How to invalidate or clear all CloudFront cache and files using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Clear all CloudFront cache and files using AWS CLI
 ---

 How to invalidate all files or clear all cache for CloudFront using the AWS CLI?